 After the civil war, Crystal River became wealthy for growing citrus.

-Other early industry in the Crystal River area included cedar mills.
+Other early industries in the Crystal River area included cedar mills.

 The Dixon Cedar Mill was one of the largest industries in Crystal River, providing employment to many in the area, including women and African Americans.

-Historians have claimed crystal river to be, “one of the richest phosphate deposits in the world”.
+Historians have claimed the crystal river to be, “one of the richest phosphate deposits in the world”.